ironhacks/ironhacks-app/README.md

 };
 ```

-From the contructor of the component we can visualize all the data we are getting from the view:
+From the constructor of the component we can visualize all the data we are getting from the view:

 + ```hackName```: Name of the hack, pulled from a normal input.
 + ```selectedPhase```: We we show the [```react-day-picker```](https://react-day-picker.js.org/), we bind the phase using this index, for example, if the index is 3, that means that the user is picking phase's 3 dates.